With a bit of planning and a few precautions, your social life can still go ahead.

 Talk to your specialist about having the flu jab if you’re in the middle of chemotherapy treatment.
 Your immune system is weaker, so the vaccine might not work quite so well.
 Your specialist will tell you the best time to have a flu jab.

 Many people like to plan a holiday for the end of their treatment.
-It’s something to mark the end of your chemo and something to look forward to.
+It’s something to mark the end of your chemotherapy and something to look forward to.
 Hopefully it will allow you to rest and begin to get back to normal.

 You might enjoy your trip more if you wait for a few weeks after your last treatment.
 Some people find the end of their treatment quite difficult.
 Although you'll be pleased the treatment is at an end, it can feel quite strange to start focusing on other things again.

 Waiting a few weeks might help you adjust back to normal home life.
 You can then go off on holiday without worrying about how you will cope when you get home.

 There are a few extra things you need to think about when you’re travelling.
 You'll find some useful information in our section on travelling and cancer.